 Muscle tension and stress are often culprits when it comes to our physical health.
-Take the time to learn relaxation techniques and practise applying them!
-Focus on your body?s posture and how you bend and move throughout the day.
+Take the time to learn relaxation techniques and practice applying them!
+Focus on your body’s posture and how you bend and move throughout the day.

 Back pain can be very debilitating.
 Continuous pain can affect our attitude and mood, taking away a lot of the enjoyment of living a healthy and productive life.